andOrlando/rubato/README.md

 change how the animation looks.
 I do not suggest changing `pos`, however, unless you change the position of what's going to be animated in some other way

-*with the caviat that if the outro being the same as the intro would result in an error, it would go for the largest allowable outro time.
+\*with the caviat that if the outro being the same as the intro would result in an error, it would go for the largest allowable outro time.
 Ex: duration = 1, intro = 0.6, then outro will default to 0.4.

-**actual class methods and properties**

-Useful table entires:
+Useful properties:
- - `target`: returns the current target or sets the current target and starts the animation
+ - `target`: when set, sets the target and starts the animation, otherwise returns the target
  - `state`: immutable, returns true if an animation is in progress
- - `started`: subscribable table which is called when the animation starts or is interrupted
-   + `started:subscribe(func)`: subscribes a function
-   + `started:unsubscribe(func)`: unsubscribes a function
- - `ended`: subscribable table which is called when the animation ends
-   + `ended:subscribe(func)`: subscribes a function
-   + `ended:unsubscribe(func)`: unsubscribes a function

 Methods are as follows:
  - `timed:subscribe(func)`: subscribe a function to be ran every refresh of the animation